sahilmishra0012/prescription-generator/README.md

-# vAIdya - Speech-to-text based prescription generator for doctors
+# vAIdya - Speech-to-Text based prescription generator for doctors

 This project aims to provide the facility of an automatic prescription generation from the voice of the doctors.
 This consists of a cross-platform app developed using Flutter as Frontend Framework built on the top of Backend using Dart.